 Your private or public insurance is billed first.
-Because we have to follow certain rules, it is always best to call us before your child receives care to see if we can help pay.
+Because we have to follow certain rules, you must contact us before your child receives care to see if we can help pay.
 We may be able to help pay:

-- For certain medical conditions - When we approve the care prior to the service - When the care is provided by an approved physician
+- For certain medical services and supports - When we approve the care prior to the service - When the care is provided by an enrolled provider